 The on-site Hans Hedemann Surf School gives beginner surfing lessons there in summer and around the point in Waleiwa Bay during the winter; reserve early.
 Another favorite surf school is Uncle Bryan’s Sunset Suratt Surf Academy.

 The Courtyard Oahu North Shore in Laie, near to the Hawai’ian style themepark Polynesian Cultural Center is about $200 per night, and several state parks across the Kamehameha Highway allowing camping.
-Not the amazing waterfront location of Turtle Bay but convenient to the area and surfing lessons.
+It’s not the amazing waterfront location of Turtle Bay but convenient to the area and surfing lessons.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.